Skip to content

 The best sprinkles for adding to cake batter or cookie dough are jimmies or confetti sprinkles.
 Both of these will have the best results and will hold their shape and color when baked.

-Sugar cookies with heart candies in the middle of the sugar cookies.
+Valentine's Day sugar cookies with a heart candy in the middle of the cookie.

-Looking for more easy Valentine’s Day treats?
-Make this sugar cookie bars recipe with pink icing and festive sprinkles!
+Looking for more easy Valentine’s Day dessert recipes?
+Make Swig cookies, Valentine M&M cookies or this sugar cookie bars recipe with pink icing!

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!